HoplaGeiss/ludan-technology/src/assets/blog/2018-11-08_ngrx_guards_and_resolvers.md

 In this post, we will have a look at an example of an ngrx application using guards and resolvers.
 Based on this, we will see when guards and resolvers are best using with ngrx.

-Personally, I find one of the main advantages of using ngrx is to handle data in a more efficient way, e.g. not re-loading the data when it's already in state.
+I find one of the main advantages of using ngrx is to handle data more efficiently, e.g. not re-loading the data when it's already in state.

 All the example I found online while learning about ngrx were using guards, and I didn't quite understand why that was.
 When you look at the documentation of guards and resolver on angular's doc, it clearly states that: